NikGolovan/University/Thurth_Dare_Game/README.md

 **TO DO**

-- [x] Verify user input
 - [ ] Fix bug with character input.
 Whenever user types > 1 character, the program bugs and prints several outputs instead of one.
-Concerned: "GAME LOOP" with `input` variable and `numberOfPlayers` variable.
+Concerned: "GAME LOOP" with `input` variable and in "MENU LOOP" the `numberOfPlayers` variable.
-- [ ] Open a pull request
+- [ ] Fix bug when user writes for amount of players mixed type of data.
+For example, "1ds3".
+Program bugs and jumps directly to the "GAME LOOP".